ManageIQ/mk4rb/README.txt

  'rake package'
  - gem install mk4rb-0.1.gem will install the gem (compiling the extension along the way)
  - after that you can run any script from 'examples' directory

--- Ed
+# License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+Portions of this repo include code copied from or ported from the [Metakit source code](https://git.jeelabs.org/jcw/metakit) which is licensed under the terms of the MIT License.